Libensemble/libe-community-examples/gen_updates_cnn/README.md

-# Distributed CNN Optimization with libEnsemble
+# Data-Parallel Distributed Supervised Learning with libEnsemble

 `python run_libe_cnn.py -n N`

-Starts N parallel CNN training instances on separate, distributed worker processes.
-The workers send their gradients during training to a manager process, where the combined gradients are optimized into updated model weights.
-These are sent back to the workers.
+The training dataset is evenly split among the N workers. libEnsemble starts N parallel training instances on separate, distributed worker processes.
+These workers compute the gradient of the loss function for their portion of the dataset and send their gradients to a generator process.
+The generator process combines the gradients from all workers, updates the model parameters, and sends the updated model back to the workers.

-The dataset is evenly split among the N workers.

-Gradients are streamed across the network, including across nodes.
+Given the number of gradients/parameters that are being updated, `proxystore` is used.

 ## Justification